cometa/devices/README.md

 [www.cometa.io](http://www.cometa.io)

 Cometa is an edge server that maintains long-lived, bi-directional HTTP(S) connections to remote devices with a simple publish-subscribe interaction pattern.
+It offers a hosted API at `ensemble.cometa.io` that is used by both firmware in the devices and applications that intend to communicate with them.
+The library in this repository is for use by the firmware in the device.

+After registering with the Cometa service and creating an "application" with the server, a developer will receive an application key and a secret key that are the credentials used by Cometa to allow communication with all the devices that belong to the "application".

-It offers a hosted API at api.cometa.io that is used by both the software in a device and in the application server that intends to communicate with the device.
+that is used by both the software in a device and in the application server that intends to communicate with the device.

+A device that "subscribes" to a registered Cometa "application" is enabled to:

+1) receive messages

+2) reply to messages

+3) send upstream data (without a request)

+Messages are delivered to the devices as raw data, as Cometa does not specify a wire protocol.
+A message is expected a response from the device and Cometa will relay that response to the requestor in real-time, without storing any data in the message or in the response.

+Upstream data can be either forwarded by a device to a server specified in a Web-hook parameter associated with the registered "application", or stored in the
+Cometa server no-SQL database for a specified amount of time.
+Data stored this way in the Cometa server are accessible in bulk on a device per device basis, as time series.

-A device that "subscribes" to a registered Cometa application allows the associated application server to securely send messages "published" to the device's unique ID communication channel.
-A message received by the device results in a action by the device and in a response message, that is sent back to the Cometa server and relayed to the application server in a synchronous HTTP operation.
-This way Cometa delivers low-latency, one-to-one messages between your application server and enabled devices regardless of NAT and firewalls.
+A message received by the device results in a action by the device and in a response message, that is sent back to the Cometa server and relayed to the requesting application in a synchronous HTTP operation.
+This way Cometa delivers low-latency, one-to-one messages between an application and enabled devices regardless of NAT and firewalls.

+Applications interacting with devices using Cometa can be full fledged server applications that "pubish" messages to the device, or pure client applications using websockets for device interaction.
+Each device "subscribed" to Cometa exposes its own unique endpoint, that is a URI that a client application can use as a websocket for secure, two-way interactions.
+From the device standpoint, there is no difference between messages received through a "publish" HTTP POST operation to Cometa, or from a client application through the associated Cometa websocket.

-This repository contains the Cometa device client and server libraries, and examples for a number of different embedded systems OS targets.
+This repository contains the Cometa device client library, and examples for a number of different embedded systems OS targets.
 Very little code is needed in the device, and the provided client library makes it easy for an embedded application to use the Cometa API.

 *Note: the Cometa server and hosted API service is currently in private beta.*

 Synopsis
 --------
 Build the libcometa library and examples first.
 On a linux system, build a client program with the compile flags provided by `pkg-config --cflags libcometa` and build flags based on the output of `pkg-config --libs libcometa`.

     #include <cometa.h>

-	/* todo: add simple client code */
+    #define COMETA_APP_NAME "YOUR_COMETA_APP_NAME"
+    #define COMETA_APP_KEY "YOUR_COMETA_APP_KEY"

+    #define DEVICE_ID "YOUR_DEVICE_ID"
+    #define DEVICE_KEY  "YOUR_DEVICE_KEY"

+    int
+    main(int argc, char *argv[]) {
+        struct cometa *cometa;
+        cometa_reply ret;

+    	/* Initialize this device to use the cometa library */ ret = cometa_init(DEVICE_ID, "linux_client", DEVICE_KEY);
+    	if (ret != COMEATAR_OK) {
+    		fprintf(stderr, "DEBUG: Error in cometa_init: %d.
+Exiting.\r\n", ret);
+    		exit(-1);
+    	}

+    	/* Subscribe to cometa using one-step authentication */ cometa = cometa_subscribe(COMETA_APP_NAME, COMETA_APP_KEY, NULL, NULL, NULL);
+    	if (cometa == NULL) {
+    		fprintf(stderr, "DEBUG: Error in cometa_subscribe.
+Exiting.\r\n");
+    		exit(-1);
+    	}

+    	/* Bind the callback for messages received from the application server (via cometa) */ ret = cometa_bind_cb(cometa, message_handler);
+    	if (ret != COMEATAR_OK) {
+    		fprintf(stderr, "DEBUG: Error in cometa_bind_cb: %d.
+Exiting.\r\n", ret);
+    		exit(-1);
+    	}
+    	printf("%s: connection completed for device ID: %s\r\n", argv[0], DEVICE_ID);

+        /*
+         * The main() thread is done, this device is subscribed to cometa and is ready to receive
+    	 * messages handled by the callback.
+Here is where this application's main loop starts.
+         *
+    	 */
         do {
+            /* Application main loop */

+    	    sleep(1);
     	} while(1);
+    }

 More detailed examples are provided for several target devices and OS.